WorkloadUABCVC/Workload-detection-based-on-EEG-data/README.md

 ## Summary

-We provide some code to create input data for training **Mental Workload detectors** based en **Electroencephalogram** (EEG) signals.
+We provide some code to create the input data for training **Mental Workload detectors** based en **Electroencephalogram** (EEG) signals.

 ## Requirements

-* Dataset: From the [Epilots Dataset repository](http://iam.cvc.uab.es/portfolio/e-pilots-dataset/), download the dataset [Serious Games Dataset](http://iam.cvc.uab.es/data-from-serious-games/).
+* Dataset: From the ["Dataset to predict mental workload based on physiological data"](https://doi.org/10.5565/ddd.uab.cat/259591),  download the EEG  data from the N-back test or the Heat-The-Chair game.

 * Python 3, Pandas, Pyarrow, and other minors.

 ## Preparation